 The sound quality is stock standard as with most record players in this class, it’s not bad.
 If you’re not too fussed about sound and you’re a casual listener then this record player should be sufficient.

 If you don’t care about ripping your vinyl tracks to digital format then it won’t bother you that this function is missing from the Archer EANOS300.
-If you want a record player that allows you to rip vinyl check out my other reviews.

 Keeping in mind that the cartridge is ceramic if you’re a frequent listener you run the risk of damaging your vinyls.

 If you’re a casual listener who only breaks out your vinyl collection once in a while, then this record player should be on your short list.

 The cool thing about the Electrohome Archer is that you can play your MP3’s through the built-in speakers.
 I think this is a super little record player because it takes up very little space and it’s portable.